1GHz clocked distribution of electrically generated entangled photon pairs: Introduction

-Entangled LED (ELED) telecom C-band sources have been demonstrated with DC excitation \citep{Muller.2018}.
-Pulsed single \citep{Michler.2000b,Santori.2001,Hargart.2013} and entangled \citep{Benson.2000,Yuan.2002,Stevenson.2006,zhang.2015,Varnava.2016,Muller.2019} photon sources based on semiconductor QDs have been developed but are either at short wavelengths, and therefore incompatible with existing fiber networks, or only operate at repetition rates too slow for current quantum network applications.
-Entanglement distribution experiments over installed networks have used low repetition rates \citep{sun.2016,valivarthi.2016,Wengerowsky.2019} while GHz clock rates, necessary for synchronisation with standard quantum key distribution (QKD) systems, have only been demonstrated with Poissonian sources over long fiber in a laboratory \citep{Honjo.2007,Inagaki.2013}.
+Entangled LED (ELED) telecom C-band sources have been demonstrated with DC excitation \cite{Muller.2018}.
+Pulsed single \cite{Michler.2000b,Santori.2001,Hargart.2013} and entangled \cite{Benson.2000,Yuan.2002,Stevenson.2006,zhang.2015,Varnava.2016,Muller.2020} photon sources based on semiconductor QDs have been developed but are either at short wavelengths, and therefore incompatible with existing fiber networks, or only operate at repetition rates too slow for current quantum network applications.
+Entanglement distribution experiments over installed networks have used low repetition rates \cite{sun.2016,valivarthi.2016,Wengerowsky.2019} while GHz clock rates, necessary for synchronisation with high clock rate QKD systems, have only been demonstrated with nonlinear sources over long fiber in a laboratory \cite{Honjo.2007,Inagaki.2013}.
+In this work, we show the distribution of entangled qubits from a 1GHz driven sub-Poissonian source over an installed standard telecom network.